mathwo/mathwo.github.io/_posts/2021-01-01-combinatorics-problems.md

 **Solution:**

-Conway's algorithm can be used for sequences of dissimilar length.
+John Horton Conway's algorithm can be used for sequences of dissimilar length.

 > Here is a general description of Conway's algorithm:
 >